 These are just a few of the many impacts social media and technology have had on education and society as a whole.
-Technology is moving at an ever increasing pace, so no list will even be entirely complete and as mentioned above, any documents even this one must be evaluated as to whether it makes sense in this connected world of increasing noise.
+Technology is moving at an ever-increasing pace, so no list will ever be entirely complete and as mentioned above, any documents even this one must be evaluated as to whether it makes sense in this connected world of increasing noise.
 While the advances in educational technology have had a positive impact on education, social media can not be grouped into that same level advantages to educators.